-MINIMUM DISTANCE ALLOWABLE FROM^{1,2}
+MINIMUM DISTANCE ALLOWABLE FROM1.2

-COMPONENT PART OF SYSTEM Cistern Well, or Suction Line from Pump To Well FEET Water Supply Line 3 Pressure FEET Lake, Stream, In- ground Swimming Pool or Other Body of Water FEET Property Dwelling FEET Property Line 4 FEET Artificial Drain FEET 1 LL 1 ILLI ILLI ILLI Building Sewer 52 Septic Tank or Aerobic Treatment Plant 50 50 10 10 9 25 25 - 5 5 Distribution Box Subsurface Seepage System 75 75 10 25 25 25 10 10 5 5 10 Sand Filter Privy Waste Stabilization Pond 75 75 75 25 25 25 15 25 25 10 20 20 5 5 5 10 10 10 Surface Discharge Effluent Line 2 50 10 5 Effluent Receiving Trench 75 25 15 10 5 10 Treated Effluent Discharge Point6 50 10 Ξ 20 25 25 $\frac{\text{Class V Injection}}{\text{Wells}^{7}}$ 200^{8} 25 25 10 5 10
+COMPONENT PART OF SYSTEM Cistern Well, or Suction Line from Pump To Well FEET Water Supply Line Pressure FEET Lake, Stream, In- ground Swimming Pool or Other Body of Water FEET Property Dwelling FEET Property Line FEET Artificial Drain FEET

+Building Sewer 50 10 25

+Septic Tank or 50 10 9 25 5 5

+Aerobic Treatment Plant

+Distribution Box 75 10 25 10 5

+Subsurface Seepage System 75 25 25 10 5 10

+Sand Filter 75 25 15 10 5 10

+Privy 75 25 25 20 5 10

+Waste Stabilization Pond 75 25 25 20 5 10

+Surface Discharge Effluent Line 50 10 - 5 -

+Effluent Receiving Trench 75 25 15 10 5 10

+Treated Effluent Discharge Point 50 10 Ξ 20 25 25

+Class V Injection Wells 200 25 25 10 5 10

-- 1 These distances have been determined for use in clay, silt and loam soils only.
-The minimum distances required for use in sand or other types of soil shall be determined for the proposed private sewage disposal system and approved by thethis Department.
-ApprovalSuch approval will be given whenwhere the Department determines that the soil will provide treatment of the sewage. - 2 For separation distances to closed loop wells, see 77 III.
+These distances have been determined for use in clay, silt and loam soils only.
+The minimum distances required for use in sand or other types of soil shall be determined for the proposed private sewage disposal system and approved by the this Department.
+Such approval Approval will be given if where the Department determines that the soil will provide treatment of the sewage.

+- For separation distances to closed loop wells, see 77 Ill.
 Adm.
-Code 920.180The building sewer or surface discharge effluent line may be located to within 10 feet of a well or suction line from the pump to the well when cast iron pipe with mechanical joints or Schedule 40 PVC pipe with watertight joints is used for the building sewer or surface discharge effluent line. - 3 See Section 905.20(d) for additional details on water line and sewer separation.
-This includes lawn irrigation piping. - 4 If a common area is used, the boundary of the common area shall be used. - 5 The building sewer or surface discharge effluent line may be located to within 10 feet of a well or suction line from the pump to the well when cast iron pipe with mechanical joints or Schedule 40 PVC pipe with watertight joints is used for the building sewer or surface discharge effluent line. - 6 Any surface discharging system installed, repaired, or renovated after January 1, 2011. - 7 Illinois Environmental Protection Agency (IEPA) defines Class V Injection Wells at 35 Ill.
+Code 920.180 The building sewer or surface discharge effluent line may be located to within 10 feet of a well or suction line from the pump to the well when cast iron pipe with mechanical joints or Schedule 40 PVC pipe with watertight joints is used for the building sewer or surface discharge effluent line. - See Section 905.20(d) for additional details on water line and sewer separation.
+This includes lawn irrigation piping. - $\frac{4}{16}$ -If a common property is used, the boundary of the common property shall be used. - The building sewer or surface discharge effluent line may be located to within 10 feet of a well or suction line from the pump to the well when cast iron pipe with mechanical joints or Schedule 40 PVC pipe with watertight joints is used for the building sewer or surface discharge effluent line. - Any surface discharging system installed, repaired, or renovated after January 1, 2014. - Class V Injection Wells are defined in Illinois Pollution Control Board rules.
+They are typically a shallow well used to place fluids directly below the land surface.
+See, e.g., 35 Ill.
 Adm.
-Code 704.105. - 8 A lesser separation distance may be obtained with approval or a waiver from IEPA. - 9 There shall be 25 feet separation from municipal water supply lines.
+Code 704.105.
+704.106. and 704.280. - A lesser separation distance may be obtained with approval or a waiver from IEPA. - There shall be 25 feet separation from public water supply water mains and water service lines.
+The terms public water supply, water main and water service line shall have the same meaning as in the Illinois Pollution Control Board's Public Water Supplies rules.
+See, e.g., 35 Ill.
+Adm.
+Code 653.188 and 653.119.